nknorg/nconnect/README.md

 need to modify system routing table yourself to determine what traffic should be routed through the TUN device.

-You can also change the name, IP, etc of the TUN device.
+You can also change the name, IP, gateway, network mask and DNS resolvers of the TUN device.
 Use `./nConnect -h` for all available arguments.

 If you start multiple nConnect clients in TUN device mode, make sure to use